sorbay/sorbay-documentation/docs/en/idlight.md

 At the top, you find the button "Open interfaces" which will open a new browser window with the URL of this instance of the IDlight service.
-What you see here exactly may vary if you configure custom UI URLs in the "Pages" section.
+What is displayed here exactly, varies if you configure custom UI URLs in the "Pages" section.

 #### Service name